TSB Bank (United Kingdom): Project Verde

-In January 2009 Lloyds TSB Group bought HBOS, the company formed from the merger of Halifax plc and the Bank of Scotland, and renamed itself Lloyds Banking Group.
-In 2009, following the UK bank rescue package, the Government of the United Kingdom took a 43.4% stake in Lloyds Banking Group, which later announced that it would sell a standalone retail banking business of 632 branches and most accounts held at those branches in order to comply with European Commission state aid requirements.

-Codenamed "Verde", the group's divestment plan identified 632 branches which were transferred to a new business.
+In January 2009, Lloyds TSB Group bought HBOS, the company formed from the merger of Halifax plc and the Bank of Scotland, and renamed itself Lloyds Banking Group.
+In 2009, following the UK bank rescue package, the Government of the United Kingdom took a 43.4% stake in Lloyds Banking Group, which later announced that it would sell a standalone retail banking business and most accounts held at selected branches in order to comply with European Commission state aid requirements.
+Codenamed "Verde", the group's divestment plan identified 632 branches - a number of Lloyds TSB branches in England and Wales, together with all branches of Lloyds TSB Scotland and Cheltenham & Gloucester, were brought together to form the new business, which operates under the TSB brand.

 Customers with accounts held by the branches and staff employed within them were also transferred.

-A number of Lloyds TSB branches in England and Wales, together with all branches of Lloyds TSB Scotland and Cheltenham & Gloucester, were brought together to form the new business, which operates under the TSB brand.
+Not all of the branches transferred to TSB had belonged to that brand previously; some Lloyds branches (including those sort codes) were assigned to TSB as part of the process.
 The remainder of the Lloyds TSB business was rebranded back to the Lloyds Bank name.